 One of the main advantages of yabbies is they can be exported alive, out of water and arrive in prime condition at high value markets in Europe and Asia.
 Internationally, the demand for freshwater crayfish is expected to continue to increase particularly as a result of a ‘crayfish plague’ disease that has killed many of Europe's native populations of freshwater crayfish.
 Australia is the only continent not infected by this disease.
 The current strict importation ban on freshwater crayfish should preserve this situation.

 Despite the low production costs of farm dam harvesting, considerable costs are involved in purging, processing and packing the high-quality live yabbies that bring the best market price, particularly for export.
 Processors have established markets for yabbies larger than 30 g and pay farmers higher prices for larger animals.

-A comprehensive book Yabby Farming: Frequently Asked Questions by Dr Craig Lawrence and Dr Noel Morrissy (published in 2000) is available on CD.
+A comprehensive book Yabby Farming: Frequently Asked Questions by Dr Craig Lawrence and Dr Noel Morrissy (published in 2000) is available.
 Contact the Pearling and Aquaculture Branch.